slingr-stack/slingr-docs/content/en/docs/dev-reference/overview/_index.md

 ---
-title: "Overview"
+title: "Understanding the Slingr Platform"
-lead: "Brief explanation of Slingr and use cases for it."
+lead: "Explanation of most important concepts in Slingr and how to use them to create apps."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false